muedsa/backup.sh/README.md

 MYSQL_USERNAME='root'
 MYSQL_PASSWORD='password'

-# if is 0, script will auto backup all database in your mysql username
+# if is 0, script will auto backup all database that your mysql username access to
 IS_BACKUP_ALL_DATABASE=0
 # exclude these databases
 # +--------------------+